Football Kicking Workouts

 Placekicking Workout

-Warm up with five minutes of light aerobic exercise followed by dynamic stretches, then try a kicking workout developed by former NFL kicker Doug Brien.
+Warm up with five minutes of light aerobic exercise followed by dynamic stretches, then try a kicking workout developed by former NFL kicker and kicking coach Doug Brien.
 Perform 10 no-step kicks by setting your plant foot a normal distance from the ball, but about 4 to 6 inches behind it.
 Take your leg back and kick the ball, making sure to follow through completely.
 Follow with another 10 no-step kicks from the 10-yard line with your eyes closed, then do 10 one-step kicks from 10 or 20 yards away.
 If necessary, kick a normal field goal, then mark the last spot where your kicking foot lands before you kick the ball.
 Place your kicking foot on that spot to begin the one-step kick drill.
 Kick 15 balls across the field, as far as you can, then kick two field goals each from 40, 45 and 50 yards -- or select shorter distances if the longer kicks are out of your range.
 Perform 10 kicks with your opposite foot, to help avoid muscle imbalances, then perform five minutes of static stretching.

 Writer Bio